dnaforge/dnaforge-backend/Protocol.md

 # Protocol

-This document describes the communication protocol between client and server.
+This document describes the communication protocol between clients and the server.
-All messages are in json format and should be sent over the WebSocket.
+All messages must be encoded in JSON format.

 ## Authentication

+The first action a client must take is to authenticate itself and obtain a bearer token.
+The server expects the correct access token in the authorization header field.
-If authentication is not enabled (`ACCESSTOKEN` environment variable is blank), the server sends an authentication success message upon connection.
+If authentication is not enabled (the `ACCESSTOKEN` environment variable is blank) the server will accept any value as a valid access token.

 ```
+CLIENT -> GET/auth: Authorization = SomeToken
-SERVER -> authenticated -> CLIENT
+SERVER -> AuthResponse(bearerToken: String)
 ```

-If authentication is enabled (non-blank `ACCESSTOKEN` environment variable), a client must first send an authentication request.
+This bearer token is used to identify each client, must be sent with each request in the authorization header field and once through the WebSocket.

 ```
-CLIENT -> authenticate(accesstoken) -> SERVER
+CLIENT -> WS/: WebSocketAuth(bearerToken: String)
-SERVER -> un-/authenticated -> CLIENT
+SERVER -> WebSocketAuthResponse(success: Boolean)
 ```

 ### Examples